11 Best Email Marketing Examples for Inspiration in 2023

 Finally, this successful email marketing campaign example offers options for creating an event or contacting the company.
 Although it’s unlikely that an inactive subscriber will want to utilize Eventbrite’s services on the spot, giving them the opportunity is always smart.

+Last on our list of examples of email campaigns is Nisolo.
 If a subscriber remains inactive after an attempt to regain their interest — or if you want to improve their experience with your brand — giving them the ability to update their email preferences is helpful.

 In our last example of email marketing, you can see how Nisolo does this by asking their subscribers to select which product lines they like.